 What happens if I reported through CDP’s platform before but have not previously participated in ACEEE’s City Scorecard?

 Cities that have previously reported to CDP will still need to submit a data request for ACEEE’s City Clean Energy Scorecard.
 There are no overlapping questions this year.
-Cities will receive an invitation from CDP that ACEEE’s data request has launched on October 1, 2019.
+Cities will receive an invitation from CDP that ACEEE’s data request has launched in fall 2020 .
 Cities can log into CDP’s platform and begin reviewing and updating ACEEE’s data request.
 ACEEE will have pre-populated some questions with publicly available information, which cities are asked to edit or update alongside.

 What happens if I have participated in ACEEE’s City Scorecard before but not reported to CDP?